Tofu Scramble

 - Tofu scramble is a dairy-free and egg-free alternative to your regular breakfast scramble

-- Make it even healthier and more colorful by adding some fresh chopped spinach as it cooks
+- Make scrambled tofu healthier and more colorful by adding some fresh chopped spinach as it cooks

 Obviously, I’m in the tofu scramble fan club.
 Are you?
 Give it a try today and let me know.